lipemat/wp-unit/README.md

 ## Internal Merging Core Process
-The original repo this is forked from contains the entire WordPress structure along with the tests directory and is not feasible for typical git merges.
+The original repo this is forked from contains the entire WordPress code base along with the tests directory and is not feasible for a typical git merge.

-Instead merging in changes from core is done via patches.
+Instead, merging in changes from WordPress core is done via patches.

-1. Checkout the lastest master from `git://develop.git.wordpress.org/tests/phpunit`
+1. Checkout the latest master from `git://develop.git.wordpress.org/tests/phpunit`
 2. cd `tests/phpunit`
 3. `git diff <last commit merged in> master --relative > <lastest master commit>.patch`
-    1. Change `<last commit merged in>` to name of latest patch in the `/patches` directory which will matches the latest commit merged it.
+    1. Change `<last commit merged in>` to name of the latest patch in the `/patches` directory which matches the latest commit merged it.
     2. Change `<lastest master commit>` latest commit of master.
     3. Change `<date>` to today's date.
 4. Move new patch file to `/patches` directory:
-5. Apply patch:
+5. Apply the patch:
     1 Terminal:
         1. `git apply --reject --whitespace=fix patches/<lastest master commit>.patch`
         2. Use log or search for `.rej` and solve the rejections manually.
     2. Use PHPStorm's interactive built in "Apply Patch":
         1. Right click and select "Apply Patch"
         2. Follow status prompts and fix.
-6. Make sure to note the commit merged in in the git log and release notes if applicable.
+6. Make sure to note the commit merged in the git log and release notes if applicable.